jvanasco/pyramid_session_redis/README.md

 Prior Branches
 --------------

-The 1.5.x branch is in maintenance mode.
+The 1.6.x branch is in maintenance mode.
+This is the last branch to support Python2 and Pyramid1.

+The 1.5.x branch is EOL.
 No updates are expected, as 1.6 is backwards compatible.

 The 1.4.x branch is EOL.
 It led to the stable 1.5.0 API release.